Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Everyday wear can cause your prongs to loosen or bend.
 Prevent any stones from accidentally falling out by ensuring the prongs are securely holding your diamond.
 Almost every jeweler will do this check for free, even if you didn’t buy your ring at their store.

 Dirt, oil and residue can lodge itself into your diamond.
 If you don’t clean it regularly, your ring will end up looking dull instead of brilliant.
 Even the slightest film can alter how light reflects off of the diamond.
 To keep your diamond shining brightly, you’ll want to clean your engagement ring several times a year.

 You can have your ring cleaned at a jeweler’s (usually for free) or send it in to online jeweler like Blue Nile or James Allen.
+Stores also sell jewelry cleaners, such as this Dazzle sticks for diamonds from Amazon.
 You can also clean your engagement ring easily at home by the following these steps.

 Step 1: Fill a small bowl with lukewarm water, then add one full drop of dish detergent.
 Stir the water and dish detergent with a spoon.
 Do not use chlorine-based cleaner as it may react chemically with the precious metal of your ring.

 Step 2: Place your ring in the soapy water for 10 minutes to break down grim and oil.

 Step 3: Remove your ring and clean it with a soft bristle brush.
 Gently brush each side, especially the edges and the back of the ring.

 Step 4: Set your ring back in the bowl of water and detergent.
 Continue brushing the ring to wash off any loosened dirt and grim.

 Step 5: Rinse your engagement ring with clean running water.
 Remember to plug the drain!